dudany/caller_service/my_service/README.md

 # Data overview

+### data location
+Data should be located in folder "my_service/data" under the name caller_id_db.csv

 ### the data schema is:
 1. name : -> string
 2. phone_number : -> string (contains "-")